Azathothas/Stars/README.md

 - [whoissecure/yaset](https://github.com/whoissecure/yaset) –  Yet Another Subdomain Enumeration Tool, a template based tool to enumerate subdomains passively.
 - [whyvl/wireproxy](https://github.com/whyvl/wireproxy) – Wireguard client that exposes itself as a socks5 proxy
 - [whywaita/myshoes](https://github.com/whywaita/myshoes) – Auto-scaling VirtualMachine runner 🏃  for GitHub Actions
+- [will-moss/isaiah](https://github.com/will-moss/isaiah) – Self-hostable clone of lazydocker for the web.
+Manage your Docker fleet with ease
 - [willnorris/imageproxy](https://github.com/willnorris/imageproxy) – A caching, resizing image proxy written in Go
 - [windvalley/gossh](https://github.com/windvalley/gossh) – 🚀🚀A high-performance and high-concurrency ssh tool written in Go.
 It is 10 times faster than Ansible.
 If you need much more performance and better ease of use, you will love it.
 - [woodpecker-ci/woodpecker](https://github.com/woodpecker-ci/woodpecker) – Woodpecker is a simple, yet powerful CI/CD engine with great extensibility.